Help Me Choose: Deodorant

 • A deodorant that works well in the beginning, may become less effective after time passes and your body adapts.

-• A deodorant that does not work at first, might work great after a little time.
+• A deodorant that does not work at first, might work great after a little bit of time.

 We Have Three Different Natural Deodorant Formulations

-Our Coconut Cream and Coconut Stick deodorants combat odor using naturally antibacterial coconut oil, baking soda which raises the pH making the underarm less friendly to odor-causing bacteria, and essential oils (except the natural scent) to help combat odor.
-Organic cornstarch or arrowroot powder helps absorb perspiration.
+Our Extra Strength Cream and Regular Strength Stick deodorants are USDA Certified Organic.
+They combat odor using naturally antibacterial coconut oil, baking soda which raises the pH making the underarm less friendly to odor-causing bacteria, and essential oils (except the Simply Natural" scent) to help combat odor.

-These two natural deodorant formulas are similar, but the ingredients and ratios differ slightly.
+While ingredients in these two natural deodorant formulas are similar, the ingredient ratios are very different.

 Our organic cream deodorant is made with soothing and moisturizing organic ingredients that absorb quickly, leave no greasy residue and help you stay fresh naturally.